Diversity Committee/Task Force

 • Helps to hold leadership and the organization accountable to the DEI journey.

-• Members of the DEI committee are ultimately ambassadors to build an inclusive culture.
+• Members of the DEI committee are ultimately ambassadors for building an inclusive culture.

 Adapted from Pulsely.